 The timing and focus of each day for each teacher will be nominated by the teacher and be agreed in consultation with the principal.
 Where the timing and, or focus are not agreed the timing will be determined by the principal and the focus of the day will be determined by the teacher and must be consistent with the focus areas set out above.

-Following the positive feedback on a common professional practice day in Term 2, 2022, the department is recommending schools hold one of the two further 2022 professional practice days on the same day for all staff.
-The second professional practice day should be organised in line with previous practice.
+The department is recommending schools hold one professional practice day on the same day for all staff.
+In 2023, the second professional practice day should be organised in line with previous practice, including that it is not a student-free day.

 The professional practice day for teachers does not alter the attendance requirements for education support employees.
 Principals are encouraged to discuss the work arrangements for education support staff on professional practice days in advance.